 There was only a minor trade at the 1993 deadline, when the Oilers acquired Mike Hudson in exchange for Craig Muni.
 Hudson would only play five games as an Oiler but did get 416 into his entire NHL career spanning seven teams.

 The big trade came on March 17, 1993.
-With the Oilers on the road at Madison Square Gardens, Esa Tikkanen and Doug Weight swapped dressing rooms.
+With the Oilers on the road at Madison Square Garden, Esa Tikkanen and Doug Weight swapped dressing rooms.
 Tikkanen remains eighth on the Oilers in all-time goals with 178 while Doug Weight finished his career ninth in goals at 157 and sixth in assists at 420.

 Martin Rucinsky only played two games for the Oilers after being drafted by them in the first round of the 1991 NHL Entry Draft.
 The 20-year-old winger was moved at the 1992 trade deadline less than a year after being drafted in exchange for goaltender Ron Tugnutt and Brad Zavisha.